DBS Checks FAQ’s

 How long is a Disclosure valid?

 Each Disclosure will show the date on which it was provided.
 The older the Disclosure the less reliable it becomes.
-The CRB recommends that disclosures should be renewed every 3 years, or when a person changes their employer however, some organisations have regulations that may require renewals at shorter periods.
+The DBS recommends that disclosures should be renewed every 3 years, or when a person changes their employer however, some organisations have regulations that may require renewals at shorter periods.